rokrokss/shizue/README.md

 # 🐳 Installation

 Deployment on the Chrome Web Store is currently under review.
-We'll update this section once Shizue is available there!
+I'll update this section once Shizue is available there!

 In the meantime, you can install Shizue manually from the source by following these steps: